BMW S1000RR: 2014 (K 46) and HP4 (K 42)

-2015
+2015 (K 46)

 In 2015, the S1000RR saw major updates and changes.
 Notably, the bike now weighed 4 kg less and gained 4.4 kW to a claimed output of 148 kW.
 This was achieved through reshaping the ports, a new cam profile, lighter valves and shorter velocity stacks drawing from a larger airbox.
 An all-new exhaust has also been implemented, drawing from the previous years HP4, adding a controlled interference pipe and acoustic valves.
 More options made available in the 2015 variant were included in the "Dynamic Package" which included BMW's Quickshift Assist Pro, allowing for clutchless up and downshifts.
 BMW also introduced a "Race Package" which gave the user DDC from the HP4, a "Pro" riding mode as well as launch control, a customizable pit limiter and cruise control.
 To the electronics, BMW again added smoother front wheel lift intervention and a new "User" mode, where the rider is able to customize some defined parameters, allowing for a fully personalized riding experience.
 More learnings from the HP4 include combined braking (automatically activating the rear brake when the front brake is applied), on-the-fly ABS and DTC control and lean angle sensors that provide a readout on the dash.
-The 2015 bikes lighter chassis consists of four individual aluminium cast pieces welded together with the engine tilted forward at a 32 degree angle and integrated as a load-bearing element.
+The 2015 bikes lighter chassis consists of four individual aluminium cast pieces welded together with the engine tilted forward at a 32-degree angle and integrated as a load-bearing element.
 The fork overlap of the immersion tubes was reduced to 6 mm and the steering head angle increased 0.5 degrees to 66.5 without any change in the yoke offset.
 The swingarm pivot point was lowered by 3 mm and the wheelbase lengthened by 15 mm.
 The new chassis geometry provides increased rider feedback from the front end the rear wheel.
 The visual updates to the S1000RR were also vast, with the asymmetric headlights being swapped (high beam left, low beam right), a softer nose and all new colorways.
 The muffler was changed to a larger can, while the fairings became more aerodynamically advanced adding vents and slips to allow for better stability at high speed.

-2017
+2017 (K 60)

-In 2017, a non-street legal, track-only variant, the HP4 Race was added, made in a limited production run of 750 units.
+In 2017, a non-street legal, track-only variant, the BMW HP4 Race was added, made in a limited production run of 750 units.